AbhishekKr11511/Project-Poogle-Search-Engine/README.md

-# Poogle - A minimalistic Search Engine with Image and Video Search
+# Poogle💩 - A minimalistic Search Engine with Image and Video Search

 <table>
   <tr>